rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 4.24 Style fix =
+- Fixed more issues with some theme styles

 = 4.23 Bug fixes =
 - [(Premium only) Recipe saving to Yummly, Pinterest, Big Oven](https://www.ziprecipes.net/)